fread-ink/epub-cfi-resolver/README.md

 `uriOrDoc` is the initial URI or Document/XMLDocument object where parsing should begin.

 `fetchCB` is an optional async function that takes a URI as its sole argument, retrieves the HTML/XHTML/XML at that URI, parses it into a Document/XMLDocument object and returns it.

-If `fetchCB` is not supplied, then a built in function will be used which relies on XMLHTTPRequest.
+If `fetchCB` is not supplied, then a built in function will be used which relies on XMLHttpRequest.
+Note that this will not work if XMLHttpRequest is not available (e.g. in node.js) and instead an exception will be thrown.

 ## CFI.generate(node, offset, extra)